MarneeDear/blog/web-stuff/saturn.md

 ### CAS Single-Sign-On (Authentication)

 Saturn doesn't have built-in CAS support, but it does have OAuth with GitHub, Google, and custom providers, which is great, but I need CAS, so I had to integrate it myself.
-This turned out to be pretty easy because I found a compatible [CAS auth library](https://github.com/iuCrimson/aspnet.security.cas) available on Nuget, which meant I could install wit with `paket`.
+This turned out to be pretty easy because I found a compatible [CAS auth library](https://github.com/iuCrimson/aspnet.security.cas) available on Nuget, which meant I could install it with `paket`.

 Once imported, I could implement it by creating a new module with an`ApplicationBuilder` class with a new `CustomOperation` method.
 This will make it so I can use it in the [`application` computation expression](https://saturnframework.org/docs/api/application/#application-builder).